sushiswap/sushi-docs/docs/Products/Miso/Marketplace for Tokens.md

 ### Hyperbolic Auction

 Similar to a Dutch Auction, but set along a hyperbolic curve rather than a straight line.
 This method allows a more direct progression towards a target price, while still allowing price discovery in the areas above that price.
-Hyperbolic Auctions effectively start at infinity, then rapidly drop - slowing as the auction approaches zero or the Auction minimum.
+Hyperbolic Auctions effectively start at infinity, then rapidly drop - slowing as the auction approaches zero or the auction minimum.

-### Dutch Bonus
+### Dutch Bonus Auction

-Dutch Bonus auctions follow the path of a traditional Dutch Auction, with a bonus of tokens able to be set aside for early contributors.
+Dutch Bonus Auctions follow the path of a traditional Dutch Auction, with a bonus of tokens able to be set aside for early contributors.
 This can be used to ensure early or avid supporters get a reward for committing early to a sale, before bigger participants begin their larger Price Discovery setting transactions.